Unión Carolina

 Unión Carolina is a Peruvian football club, playing in the city of Puno, Peru.

 History

-In the 2005 Copa Perú, the club classified to the National Stage, but was eliminated by the Senati FBC of Arequipa.
+In the 2005 Copa Perú, the club qualified to the National Stage, but was eliminated by the Senati FBC of Arequipa.

-Its eternal rival one is the Alfonso Ugarte with which disputes the Derby of the city of Puno.
-At present participates in the Liga Superior de Puno.
+Its eternal rival is the Alfonso Ugarte, with which it disputes the derby of the city of Puno.
+At present it participates in the Liga Superior de Puno.

 Rivalries

 Unión Carolina has had a long-standing rivalry with Diablos Rojos, Alfonso Ugarte and Real Carolino.